yellomello/yellomello/README.md

 ## 📫 How to Reach Me

-Feel free to connect with me on [LinkedIn](#) or by [Email](mailto:your.email@example.com).
+Feel free to connect with me on [LinkedIn]([url](https://www.linkedin.com/in/marchanselthomas/)).
 I'm always excited to discuss new opportunities, projects, or technologies!